PRazzoto/CoffeeNotes/src/main/resources/grinder_conversion/README.md

 ## Accuracy and Caveats

-- Free grinders: high-confidence mappings (no preview mode in source API).
+1. Current committed conversion dataset is intentionally scoped to the reference file coverage (`free_grinders_reference_conversion.json`, 41 grinders).
-- Pro grinders: API is preview-limited in public mode; avoid treating those conversions as authoritative unless you obtain paid/full data access.
+2. Conversion output is deterministic for the committed dataset, but real-world grinding is still approximate (calibration zero-point, burr wear, bean density, roast level, humidity).
-- Any grinder converter is approximate in practice because burr wear, zero-point calibration, coffee density, roast level, and humidity change outcomes.
+3. If you expand the dataset, rebuild and validate the files before shipping (`build_grinder_conversion_dataset.py`).